All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

-\begin{defn} A family of finite structures $\F$ is \emph{regular} if the equivalence $\sim_\F$ has only finitely many equivalence classes of width $n$, for every $n\geq 1$. \end{defn} \begin{remark} The notion of regular family of structures is a generalisation of that of a regular family of trees, introduced in \cite{Erdos2012} and it is motivated by the similarity to characterisation of regular languages by Myhill-Nerode Theorem.
+\begin{definition} A family of finite structures $\F$ is \emph{regular} if for every $n\geq 1$ the equivalence $\sim_\F$ has only finitely many equivalence classes of width $n$. \end{definition} \begin{remark} The notion of regular family of structures is a generalisation of the notion of a regular family of trees, introduced in \cite{Erdos2012} and it is motivated by the similarity to the characterisation of regular languages by the Myhill--Nerode Theorem.
 Definition~\ref{def:regular} is a strengthening of the definition used in~\cite{Hubicka2013} for classes without a bound on the size of the cut. \end{remark}